UncleJerry/Filmroom/README.md

 - Real-Time Rendering via MTKView
 	- Adapted aspect radio
 	- Lowest CPU cost with fewest data type conversion

-This way is much more faster than DispatchQueue method.
+	- This way is much more faster than DispatchQueue method.
+- Argument Buffer of Metal, which decrease around 10 times of CPU overheads.

 ## macOS Filters Filters